-AArgentina in the world, is in eighth place, by the size of its surface.
+The place of Argentina in the world, is eighth, by the size of its surface.
 Of the 200 countries in the world, Argentina is one of the largest after Russia, Canada, China, USA, Brazil, Australia and India.

 Argentina limits over 9376 km with Chile, Bolivia, Paraguay, Brazil and Uruguay.
 It is the second largest South American country after Brazil.